• Skip to primary navigation

 Chicken breast tenders are used because they are already trimmed and a very good size to use in this recipe but you could also use regular chicken breast and trim the chicken yourself.

 The sauce will thicken once it is cooled, but it must be reduced first.
-If you want a thicker sauce you could add a tsp of tapioca starch while hot and whisk.
+If you want a thicker sauce you could add a teaspoon of tapioca starch while hot and whisk.

 Double the cauliflower rice if you're feeding more than 2 people.